open-source-tabletop/cadence/core-rules/core-rules.md

 #### Step 1: Choosing A Mission

 To begin, choose a mission that outlines the setup of your board, game length, victory conditions, and other relevant information from your game module.
+Some modules or missions may ask you to perform these steps in a different order.

 #### Step 2: Set Up Terrain